AEW Dynamite and NXT poll results - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Powell’s POV: I gave Dynamite a B grade.
-NXT was a notch better with a B+ grade.
-Dynamite had the better matches, but I really enjoyed the go-home hype that the NXT show provided for Takeover 31.
+Powell’s POV: I gave Dynamite a B- grade thanks largely to the great dog collar match involving Brodie Lee and Cody.
+I gave NXT a C- grade because I felt it was a slightly below average show, which may be explained away by these episodes running against the U.S. VP debates.
 You can vote in our polls on NXT, Dynamite, WWE Raw, WWE Friday Night Smackdown, and pay-per-views immediately following each show.
 Thanks to everyone who took part in the voting.

 Be the first to comment